anyone2/IndigoPlugin-Voice-Monkey/DEVICES.md

 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Yes%20or%20No%20Questions/11-VM%20-%20Manage%20Monkeys.jpg)

 ---
-# 18) In Indigo, create a Voice Monkey device
+# 23) In Indigo, create a Voice Monkey device
-# Use the name configured in Voice Monkey, 'Loft Tech Echo' in this example
+# Use the name configured in the previous step, 'Loft Tech Echo' in this example
 # leave the Preset IDs blank, unless you are you have skipped ahead and set that up already
 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Create%20a%20Device/18-Indigo%20-%20Create%20a%20Device.jpeg)

 ---

-# 19) Select the device and click 'Send Status Request'
+# 24) Select the device and click 'Send Status Request'
 # You should hear the device and see output in the log

 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Create%20a%20Device/19-Indigo%20-%20Device%20shown%20-%20Click%20Status.jpg)